xizhonghua/GreenDC-Summary/file/resource-provision.md

   - My comments: this paper considers SLA, but does not consider penalty.
 What is the approach used in this paper?
 - [[Carrera-2008]](http://dl.acm.org/citation.cfm?id=1496964) developed a technique that enables existing middleware to fairly manage mixed workloads both in terms of batch jobs and transactional applications.
 The aim of this paper is towards a fairness goal while also trying to maximize individual workload performance.
   - My comments: for hetrogeneous workloads, the fairness is not very important as transactional workloads and batch jobs have different performance goals.
+- [[Hu-2009]](http://dl.acm.org/citation.cfm?id=1723041) developed an efficient and effective algorithm to determine the allocation stratgy that results in the smallest required number of servers.
+- [[Nathuji-2010]](http://research.microsoft.com/pubs/118372/QClouds.pdf) proposed a QoS-awre control framework that tunes resource allocations to mitigate performance interference effects.
+These works only dealt with one type of application workloads and the number of applications is constant during resource application.
+  - While [[Garg-2014]](http://www.buyya.com/papers/HeterogenousWorkloadCloud-ICA3PP2011.pdf) dealty with multiple types of SLAs with admission control to allow more submisson of applications.
+- [[Casalicchio-2013]](http://dl.acm.org/citation.cfm?id=2494623) proposed five resource allocation policies with workload prediction model to determine allocation or deallocation of new resources.
+  - Comments: This work focuses on web-based applications not on batch type workloads.
+- [[Zhu-2011]](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6008764&tag=1) presented a datacenter architecture for hosting multi-tier web applictions using virtualized resources with an aim to satisfy users' SLA and maximize overall profit of IssA providers.
+- [[Qiu-2012]](http://link.springer.com/chapter/10.1007/978-3-642-29873-8_28#page-1) focusing on Online Transaction Processing systems, proposed an online algorithm for provisioning resources dynamically to minimize response time to end users.
+They utilize neural network based rechqniue to predict user demand on the system.